 A slow walk up the causeway in a stiff southeast wind produced the attractive looking leucistic Pied Wagtail, a shock of white wings when it flew amongst its predominantly grey coloured fellow wagtails.
-Up to sixty wagtails congregate on the causeway in the early morning and late evening when disturbance is at a minimum, the attraction being the plentiful supply of insects.
+Up to sixty wagtails congregate on the causeway in the early morning and late evening when disturbance is at a minimum, the attraction for the wagtails being the plentiful supply of insects.

 Leucistic Pied Wagtail |